DYSDEV1/DysOS/README.md

-Simple Os 32 bit implementation in C++ object oriented.
+Simple Os 32 bit implementation in C++ object oriented, using grub for the bootloader.